PriyaChilaka/hang-man/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer, Enthusiastic person to learn new technologies grasping new techniques.Friendly nature very communicative with other people .
+Good Colloboration with co-workers.

 ## 🔗 Links
  - https://www.linkedin.com/in/priya-kolukuluri-38247b47
  - https://github.com/PriyaChilaka

-## Feedback

 ## Related
 - github.com/PriyaChilaka/hangman  without API only native React